dchacke/berlin-lang/README.md

 It depends.
 If there is nothing standing in the way of your using Clojure, go with Clojure.
 Berlin has only a small feature set compared to Clojure.
 It does not have mulit-arity functions, macros, atoms, homoiconicity, or even lists.
 On the other hand, if your team prefers JavaScript over Clojure(Script), Berlin may prove a promising middle ground.

 Those functions of Berlin that exist by the same name in Clojure almost all have roughly the same denotation as their Clojure counterparts, so if you do decide to use Berlin, you should feel right at home.
 Note that all of Berlin's functions were reimplemented from scratch, so they may differ structurally and performance wise from those in Clojure.
+Arrays take the place of lists in Berlin, and functions like `cons`, `conj`, etc operate on arrays only.

 ## Is This Ready for Production?